Skip to main content

 • We have built our own proprietary model for predicting and calculating drive times.

-• The model itself takes a range of data sets such as OpenStreetMap and country-specific data, and then constructs speed profiles based around road types, the surrounding area, and features of the road itself.
+• We use a range of data sets such as OpenStreetMap and country-specific data, and then construct speed profiles based around road types, the surrounding area, and features of the road itself.

 Did this answer your question?